aalaap/aalaap/README.md

 Hi there! 👋

-I like to build apps, design artwork and produce music.
+I like to build apps, design layouts and produce music.
+I love JavaScript and PHP, which contribute to the bulk of my work, but I've also worked on C++, Java, Python, Ruby, and .NET.
 I also love to constantly learn new things and teach others.
-I love JavaScript and PHP, which contribute to the bulk of my work, but I've also worked on C++, Java, Python, Ruby, and .NET.

 I live in Mumbai, India.